Top 5 Urban Regeneration Hotspots in the UK 2023

 Consider this: If you invest in an established investment location, you’ll probably find good returns.
 On the flip side, you’re likely to pay a little (or a lot, if we consider London) more.
 Similarly, you may miss out on potential capital growth.

-If you invest in an emerging location that has plenty of planned regeneration or nearby amenities, you’ll typically spend less initially and still benefit from the capital growth that occurs naturally over time.
+Buying or investing in an emerging location that has plenty of planned urban regeneration or nearby amenities, you’ll typically spend less initially and still benefit from the capital growth that occurs naturally over time.
+Many of our top places to invest for 2023 have undergone significant regeneration schemes which have revolutionised the areas and transformed them into highly sought-after property hotspots.
 This can also result in higher yields, especially if you consider cities such as Birmingham which are relatively affordable but can deliver yields upwards of 5% because of the rapid regeneration it’s experiencing.

 As the UK’s leading property developer, we pride ourselves on being specialists in urban regeneration, utilising brownfield land and converting old buildings into high specification residential apartments to breathe new life into key areas of London, Birmingham and the South East.